Becoming Resilient in the Diaspora: A view from Tappeh Balu, Northwestern Iran

 from the site revealed a continuous occupation from the Neolithic (c.
 6th mill.
 BCE) to the Late Bronze Age (c.
 2nd mill.
 BCE).
 The long duration of the settlement enables us to study change and continuity over time.

-Sepideh Maziar (Goethe University Frankfurt)
+Contact: Sepideh Maziar (Goethe University Frankfurt)